Teslenko/Guide-for-Selenide/README.md

 https://geteasyqa.com/ru/qa/best-selenium-interview-questions/ - Top 100+ questions on Selenium and many different sections devoted to the testing in general.
 Also, here are given general concepts about locators, and many other useful things.

-https://www.youtube.com/watch?v=Wp6uS7CmivE - How to install Java JDK on Windows 10 ( with JAVA_HOME )
+https://www.youtube.com/watch?v=Wp6uS7CmivE - How to install Java JDK on Windows 10 ( with JAVA_HOME ) - http://www.oracle.com/technetwork/java/javase/downloads/index.html - Download JDK